-We had cash and cash equivalents of \$222.1 million as of August 31, 2020 and \$33.2 million as of February 29, 2020.
-Our cash equivalents are comprised primarily of cash and money market accounts held at banks.
+We had cash and cash equivalents of \$418.9 million as of November 30, 2020 and \$33.2 million as of February 29, 2020.
+Our cash equivalents are comprised primarily of cash and money market accounts held at banks and United States Treasury bills with original maturities of less than 90 days.
 Due to the short-term nature of these instruments, we believe that we do not have any material exposure to changes in the fair value of our investment portfolio as a result of changes in interest rates.
 Declines in interest rates, however, would reduce future interest income.